RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation: Introduction

 Subsequent works have presented contrasting views.
 Some studies argue that the dangerous loop corrections are suppressed by slow-roll parameters, especially if the transition to the final SR phase is mild, thus preserving perturbative control~\cite{Riotto:2023hoz, Riotto:2023gpm, Iacconi:2023ggt, Inomata:2024lud}.
 A third category claims that these corrections are volume-suppressed and therefore negligible~\cite{Fumagalli:2023hpa, Fumagalli:2024jzz, Tada:2023rgp, Kawaguchi:2024rsv, Inomata:2024dbr, Caravano:2024tlp, Caravano:2024moy}.

-A central open question in this debate is the role of proper regularization and renormalization procedures and whether the conclusions of~\cite{Kristiano:2022maq} remain valid after these are consistently applied.
+A central open question is whether proper regularization and renormalization procedures confirm the large loop corrections found in \cite{Kristiano:2022maq} or whether they suppress them.
+This work provides a solution by systematically applying a combined UV-IR cutoff scheme and renormalization within the in-in formalism.

 In quantum field theory (QFT), the treatment of infrared (IR) and ultraviolet (UV) divergences is fundamental for obtaining physically meaningful results~\cite{DeWitt:1975ys, Birrell:1982ix, Fulling:1989nb, Parker:2009uva}.
 In this work, we address this issue directly by employing a cutoff regularization scheme to handle both IR and UV divergences systematically.
+Then to renormalize the divergences we use the renormalization group flow techniques \cite{Wallace:1974dx,Collecott:1974tg,Shafi:1976jk,Pisarski:1981hir,Peskin:1995ev}.
+Now we turn our attention to renormalization group (RG)-flow approach.
+A key aspect of our renormalization procedure is the concept of the RG.
+After removing ultraviolet divergences by introducing counterterms, physical observables become independent of the cut-off $\Lambda$.
+This independence is encoded in the RG equations, which describe how the parameters of the theory (e.g., the Hubble scale $H$, the slow-roll parameters $\epsilon_i$, and the coupling constants, if exist) run with $M$, in which $M$ is the running parameter of the model.

+In the context of USR inflation, loop corrections introduce logarithmic divergences of the form $\log(M/\Lambda)$ where $\Lambda$ is a UV cutoff (different from renormalization scale $M$).
+The RG flow allows us to absorb these logarithms into the running couplings, thereby resumming large logarithms that could otherwise spoil perturbative control.
+For example, the fractional correction obtained in Eq.~\eqref{fraction-cubic} contains a term $\log(-\Lambda\tau_i)$.

+In a time-dependent background like inflation, the renormalization scale $M$ is often identified with the comoving momentum $k$ (or the Hubble scale $H$) \cite{Piazza:2009bp,Landim:2022jgr}.
+The RG flow then becomes a running with time or energy: as modes exit the horizon, the effective couplings evolve.
+In our calculation, we will use RG methods to: \begin{itemize} \item Remove UV divergences systematically. \item Show that the physical (renormalized) one-loop correction is independent of the cutoff $\Lambda$. \item Relate the renormalized correction to the observed CMB power spectrum. \end{itemize}

+A key technical point is that the renormalization approach can also generate new operators not present in the original action.
+In our EFT of inflation, higher-order operators may receive loop-induced contributions, which may affect the consistency relations.
+We will not perform a full RG analysis here, but we will demonstrate that the dominant one-loop corrections are captured by the renormalization of the background parameters.
+A more thorough RG study, including the running of the sound speed and the slow-roll parameters, is left for future work.